slackhappy/einklightswitch/README.md

 python3 main.py --device epd2in13b_V3
 ```

 Running setup.sh downloads the library from waveshare's [e-Paper github repo](https://github.com/waveshare/e-Paper).
 You can run `python3 main.py -h` to see a list of supported devices.
-The library methods aren't consistent across devices so using a different method requires some tweaking of `main.py`.
+The library methods aren't consistent across devices so using a different device requires some tweaking of `main.py`.

 Once you see a message like `INFO: Server up on port X`, you should be able to connect to the server using your phone or computer with a web browser if you are on the same wireless network.